-Family 1.1.1 to 1.1.11 has been fully covered in the preceding section.
+Family 1.1.1 to 1.1.11 has been fully covered in the preceding sections on lines and part-loops.
 Note that except for the figures in row 1.1.1, the remainder of Family 1 is NOT flown as drawn.
-In the Aresti Aerobatic Catalogue any looping line less than 180° is depicted as a hard angle (Fig 8.5.3.1), but must be flown as a smooth radius (Fig 8.5.3.2).
+In the Aresti Aerobatic Catalogue any looping line less than 180° is depicted as a hard corner (Fig 8.5.3.1), but must be flown as a smooth radius (Fig 8.5.3.2).
 Rolls may be performed on the 45 degree line and/or the 90 degree line, with the part-lines before and after the roll being of equal length.
 The initial horizontal line and the line at the end of the figure may be flown at different altitudes.